 This season runs from early May to late May.
 The end of cold winter marks the beginning of this season whereas the season ends paving way for hot summer.
 The season is the time of vegetation.
-Blooming flowers, shining green trees and thick bushes are the attractions of this season.
+Blooming flowers, shining green trees, and thick bushes are the attractions of this season.
 You can expect a mild climate during this season.
 The sky is clear with visibility favorable for flights.
 The season, being a transition from cold to hot, is pleasant and fit for tourists since most of the activities expected by tourists are viable during this season.
-The season is popular for expedition of Mount Everest and other mountains of Himalayas.
+The season is popular for the expedition of Mount Everest and other mountains of Himalayas.
 Not just expedition, but also trekking, sightseeing, observing culture and festivals along with adventure activities like paragliding, bungee jumping, rafting, canyoning, among others, are feasible during this time of year.

 This season runs from June to July.
-The season is marked by hot and humid climate.
+The season is marked by a hot and humid climate.
 Rainfall can be expected during this season since the clouds from Bay of Bengal which causes Monsoon rain in Nepal start arriving Nepal’s sky in this season.
-Sky is visible for most of the time, except during the occasional rainfall.
+The sky is visible most of the time, except during the occasional rainfall.
 A lot of activities can be pursued during this season, including but not limited to trekking and sightseeing.
 Trekking in rainshadow zone is popular during this season.
 Rainshadow zone means the zone which does not receive rainfall caused by the Monsoon clouds.
-For that reason, Upper Mustang trek and Upper Dolpo trek along with other short trek like Langtang trek, Poon Hill trek, Kathmandu valley trek, among others, are possible during this season.
+For that reason, Upper Mustang trek and Upper Dolpo trek along with other short treks like Langtang trek, Poon Hill trek, Kathmandu valley trek, among others, are possible during this season.
 Short hikes around Kathmandu and Pokhara is also common during this season.

 Monsoon is a unique season in the list.
 It runs from July to August.
 Summer and Monsoon are so blended with each other that a person cannot distinguish one from the other.
 Rainfall caused by the clouds from Bay of Bengal is the characteristic feature of this season.
 Flooding and landslides are possible hazards during this season.
-Visibility is poor during this time period of year.
+Visibility is poor during this time period of the year.
 However, it does not rain all the time during Summer as well as Monsoon, contrary to the common belief that these seasons are unfit because of the rain.
-Treks in rainshadow region, the short treks, and short hikes which are possible in Summer are also possible in Monsoon.
+Treks in the rainshadow region, the short treks, and short hikes which are possible in Summer are also possible in Monsoon.

 Autumn is the season that follows monsoon.
 It starts in early September and ends in late November.
 The air is dry during this season.
 So the visibility is strong.
 It is the season of festivals.
 Three major Nepali festivals, Dashain, Tihar, and Chhath, are celebrated in this season.
 Most of the tourist activities are viable during this season, including expedition, trekking, hiking, sightseeing, observing festivals, and adventure activities.
 Autumn is as favorable as Spring for a diverse set of tourist activities.
 If you are a tourist with multiple interests, these seasons are for you.